What You Should Know When Choosing A Child Therapist For Your Child

 Getty/AnnaStills

 Treatment for kids and teens can be a little different because kids learn in different ways as they get older.
-Many therapists are trained on how to provide treatment for both children and teens, but some may specialize in one or the other.
+Many counselors are trained on how to provide treatment for both children and teens, but some may specialize in one or the other.
 Adolescent psychology focuses on the unique needs of teenagers.
-Talking to a mental health provider who specializes in working with teenagers and older kids can help adolescent patients reduce symptoms of depression and anxiety.

 Older kids may benefit from occupational therapy, social skills training, cognitive behavior therapy (CBT), and other therapies designed to improve skills and interpersonal relationships.
 Dialectical behavior therapy (DBT) is also an option for treating child and adolescent mental health conditions.
 Dialectical behavior therapy teaches kids new skills for coping with big emotions in a healthy way and replacing maladaptive responses with more positive behaviors.